Coronavirus: EU medical regulator says AstraZeneca COVID vaccine does not cause blood clots | DW | 16.03.2021

 She added it was the job of the agency to ensure the vaccines were safe.

-On speculation that incidents of blood clots were related to a specific vaccine batch, Emer said it was "unlikely" but the EMA was not ruling it out.
+On speculation that incidents of blood clots were related to a specific vaccine batch, Cooke said it was "unlikely" but the EMA was not ruling it out.

+"We are looking at adverse events associated with all vaccines," Cooke said when asked if it was probing the Pfizer-BioNTech and Moderna vaccines as well, following reports of clotting with those jabs in the United States.

 kmm, rc/rt (AFP, Reuters, dpa, AP)